Water and Sewer Upgrades

 - Decreased risk of water service disruptions

-- Restoration of roadways, resulting in smooth, ‘like new’ road surfaces.
+- Restoration of raodways, resulting in smooth, 'like new' road surfaces.

 - Replacement or rehabilitation of sidewalks.

-On streets where work is happening, above ground temporary water mains will be in place (will not restrict current water service) and the street will be fully closed.
-Once a street is complete, the City will repave it curb-to-curb and restore landscaping where necessary.
+Phase 1 of the Riversdale Water Main Replacement Project has been underway since the spring of 2019.
+Phase 2 will commence in 2020.
+On streets where work is happening, above ground temporary water mains are in place and the streets are fully closed.
+Once a street is complete, the City repaves it curb-to-curb and restores landscaping where necessary.

 14th Street East